thrill/fst-bench/README.md

 chmod +x setup-control.sh
 ./setup-control.sh
 ```
+The script will first install lots of additional useful packages, then setup the control box as an NFS server and as ceph Monitor and MDS.
+If the script breaks at some point, please check and continue by manually copy and pasting.
+The amount of things that can go wrong due to some small change in the dependencies is large, often it is just a single additional keystroke needed.

+After running the script, reboot the box to load the newest kernel.

 Launch one or more compute boxes.
 Again we start with the current standard Ubuntu LTS image.
 ```